FancyPixel/gulps/README.md

 * Run `ruby change_bundle.rb your.bundle.identifier.BigGulp`
 * Match the bundle identifier in `Constants.swift`

+#Contribute
+Want to contribute?
+We would really appreciate a hand with the localization in other languages.
+You can find a spreadsheet with all the strings in the project [here](https://docs.google.com/spreadsheets/d/1vh_b1VNcrsiV3mtwOY1V7tW0LR18wHoE1xCMuigc8pg/edit?usp=sharing).
+Feel free to edit the file, we'll include your translation in the next release and attribute your work.

 #Imitation is the sincerest form of flattery

 That's why we want to thank these fellow developers for the vote of confidence: